 With sous vide cooking, it's absolutely vital that your bags stay submerged and that trapped air bubbles are pushed to the top of the bag and away from the food.
 This is the only way to guarantee that your food is heating properly, which is important for both food safety and quality.
 So how do you get a persistently floating bag to sink?
 This quick video will show you.

 Before deciding to try some dessert sous vide, consider what traditional cooking methods actually accomplish, and whether or not that can be replicated in a plastic bag.
 Spoiler alert: The answer is, probably, no.

-I've said it before, and I'll say it again: Carnitas are the undisputed king of the taco cart.
-The Mexican answer to American pulled pork, at their best they're moist, juicy, and ultra porky, with the rich, tender texture of a French confit, and riddled with plenty of well-browned, crisp edges.
-At home, I've been making them for years using my oven-based recipe, and, while it's a fantastic and easy method, I'd venture to say it's even easier using a sous vide cooker.
+The Mexican answer to American pulled pork, carnitas at their best are moist, juicy, and ultra porky, with the rich, tender texture of a French confit, and riddled with plenty of well-browned, crisp edges.
+And it's even easier to make them with a sous vide cooker than in your oven.
 Here's how to do it.